 Awardees from previous years are no more qualified.

-explanation of why and how the clinical fellowship in that particular Host Department is relevant.
+- Explanation of why and how the Clinical Fellowship in that particular host department is relevant.
 Applicants are encouraged to clearly explain their objectives in the context of their usual practice, specifying the gains that are expected from the fellowship as this information will be a major factor in the rating of the applications.

-- 2 letters of recommendation
+- 2 letters of recommendation from two individual neurologists

 Applicants and hosts are expected to have consulted and worked together on any application to maximise the likelihood of success.